Developer Products

 2. Turn on External Purchases.

-3. Return to the Developer Products page and select the products you want to sell outside of your experience.
+3. Return to the Developer Products page and select the products you want to sell outside of your game.

 4. In the Basic Settings page, select the Allow external purchases checkbox and save your changes.

-5. Confirm that the products are now available for purchase in the Store tab of the experience details page.
+5. Confirm that the products are now available for purchase in the Store tab of the game details page.

 To disable the external sale of a developer product, select the product on the Developer Products page and clear the Allow external purchases checkbox.